6K5EUQ/BE_WE/README.md

 1. Launch `./BE_WE`
 2. Log in with ID / Password and select a Tier (`Ctrl+1` / `Ctrl+2` / `Ctrl+3`)
+3. Optionally enter a Central Server IP in the login panel for WAN support
-3. Click your location on the 3D globe, then press **HOST**
+4. Click your location on the 3D globe, then press **HOST**
-4. SDR starts automatically — spectrum and waterfall appear
+5. SDR starts automatically — spectrum and waterfall appear
-5. Other users can now JOIN your station
+6. Other users can now JOIN your station directly (LAN) or via the central server (WAN)

 ### JOIN Mode

 1. Launch `./BE_WE` on a different machine (no SDR required)
 2. Log in and select a Tier
-3. Stations appear on the globe via UDP discovery or relay
+3. Stations appear on the globe via UDP discovery (LAN) or central server (WAN)
 4. Click a station marker and press **JOIN**
 5. Live spectrum, audio, and channels stream in real-time